 |BT-502||Decca Radar (specs not known at this time)|

 Some gate vessel photos reveal a flattop antenna between the foremast and main mast.
 In later years, communications were conducted from the wheelhouse using state of the art ship/ship/shore equipment.
 These vessels had concerns regarding top weight and stability.

 Terry Misner recalls.
 "My tape recorder came in handy for copying broadcasts while we were at sea as not only were we Sparkers, we were a bit of everything being 'reg force' and all."

 A document from 1952, indicates the type LN-27 radar was fitted.
 In latter days, they co-located 2 radars (E/I bands) on the main mast.
 These were the BT-501 and 502 series slaved together and were part of the Decca family of radars.
 (BT means Bright-Track).
 When the Gate vessels were paid off they were fitted with Decca radars - one for the X band and one for the S band.

-This photo of Porte Dauphine shows the radar in the upper left corner of the photo.
+This photo of Porte Dauphine shows the LN27 radar antenna in the upper left corner of the photo.
 Taken in 1985.
 (Photo # IST85-2016 by Capt.
 Andrea Rowe)